Sultanate of Ujiji: Initiation

-Initiation into adulthood through circumcision was called in most of Manyema languages as Butende and the initiates as "Batende" or in Swahili, Watende but later the Swahili/Ngwana variety called Yando was adopted with the songs being sang in Swahili instead of Kimanyema.
+Initiation into adulthood through circumcision was called by the Manyemas as "Yando" from Swahili Jando.
+The Swahili/Ngwana variety "Yando" was adopted with the songs being sang mainly in Swahili instead of Kimanyema.

 At Ujiji Manyema has dozens of initiatory societies of Mizuka spirits, Vibuka in singular Kibuka which masquerade in seasons with their spirits possession dances, the Vibuka are divided according to branches of tribal ancestry with Kiruwa being the most popular with several Vibuka and initiates followed by Kisongye, Kitwa and Kibisa, with Kingwana being acculturated universal Kiswahili Cult.

-The Lubunga is the form of traditional assembly with similarities of Pashtun Jirga but with initiatory protocols like most of central and west African polities.
+The Lubunga is the form of traditional assembly with similarities of Pashtun Jirga but with initiatory protocols like most of central and west African polities, summoned by the Wagabo aides of the Swahilized Bugabo society.
 It is the Academy of culture, the fraternal Order, the Jury and the Parliament.
-The Sultan occupies the top grade in Lubunga of Wamanyema.
+The Sultan occupies the top grade in Bugabo Society.

-Dervishes are initiated in royal Zawiya as both the spiritual custodians of Sultanship as well as guides for the community and overseers of Islamic rituals that are pertaining to the royal court and Sultanate in general.
+Khadims are officiating in royal Zawiya as both the spiritual custodians of Sultanship as well as guides for the community and overseers of Islamic rituals that are pertaining to the royal court and Sultanate in general.